SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 ## Congrats!
 At this point, you should have a functioning Summit Events Package.
+Check out [Post-Installation Considerations](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/Getting-Started/post-install-consideration/) for additional considerations you’ll want to make to ensure there is alignment with your organization